-That is, if you choose to keep the existing manual settings, the propagation of the new inherited settings will stop at the first manually configured node..
+That is, if you choose to keep the existing manual settings, the propagation of the new inherited settings will stop at the first manually configured node...

-• Deleting manually assigned settings and restoring inheritance
+Deleting manually assigned settings and restoring inheritance profile you want to delete.

 Follow these steps to delete a manually assigned profile from a folder, and restore the settings inherited from a parent node: